microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ![Enable Comment Output](docs/images/vs-enable.png "Output comments from MSBuild.exe")

 ### Simple Example Code
 Here's a simple example of how you'd use this component.
 The utility takes in two lists.
 The first shown below is the paths to your post-MSbuild.exe XML documentation files.
-The second being the paths to any DLL's that have classes that you reference in those XML comments.
+The second is the paths to any DLLs that have classes that you reference in the C# XML comments.

 For example, if you have an annotation for a response type as follows:
 ```csharp